Indian Tofu Mushroom Masala

 Storage & Serving

-Store leftover Mushroom Masala in an airtight container in the refrigerator for up to 2 days.
-Reheat gently on a tawa or stove, adding a splash of water if the curry thickens.
+Store leftovers in an airtight container in the refrigerator for up to 2 days.
+Reheat gently on the stovetop, adding a splash of water if gravy thickens.

 Best served: Lunch